Hashish: Short-term effects

-Hashish can be consumed by oral ingestion or smoking.
+Hashish can be consumed by ingestion or inhalation from smoking.
 When smoked, it may be smoked in a pipe, bong, vaporizer or joints, where it is often mixed with tobacco, as pure hashish will burn poorly alone.
 THC has a low water solubility therefore it is most effective when ingested alongside a fatty meal or snack.
 Not all hashish can be consumed orally as some is not decarboxylated during manufacture.
 Generally the methods are similar to overall cannabis consumption.

-As hashish’s active ingredient is THC, it has the same effects as cannabis.
+As hashish's active ingredient is THC, it has the same effects as cannabis.
 The onset is felt within 15 minutes when smoking, and about 30 to 60 minutes when eaten.
 Common effects include: